 - a glass of water and a yoga stretch

-- a yoga class
+- relaxing yoga by myself/at a class

-- knitting and listening to music
+- knitting/sewing while listening to music

 - coffee or lunch with a friend

-- a day pottering at home [Related post]
+- a day pottering at home Related post

 - a long walk in nature

-- a day at the allotment
+- a day out somewhere new

 I know what you’re thinking.

-I know, I know!
+I know, I really do.